RBMHTechnology/eventuate-chaos/README.md

 ##### Docker toolbox

-Although Mac recently got a *native* [Docker for Mac](https://docs.docker.com/docker-for-mac/) implementation you still have to use the [Docker Toolbox][toolbox] (which interfaces VirtualBox) to use Blockade and therefore *eventuate-chaos* itself.
-This is because Blockade uses the linux `iptables` and `tc` tools to establish and simulate network interference.
+Although Mac recently got a *native* [Docker for Mac](https://docs.docker.com/docker-for-mac/) implementation you still have to use the [Docker Toolbox][toolbox] (which interfaces VirtualBox) to use blockade and therefore *eventuate-chaos* itself.
+This is because blockade uses the linux `iptables` and `tc` tools to establish and simulate network interference.